fqassem/gbemulator/README.md

 Gameboy emulator in JavaScript with Walk-through

 I won't re-hash Imran's excellent emulation [tutorial](http://imrannazar.com/GameBoy-Emulation-in-JavaScript:-The-CPU ).
 The purpose of this documentation is to outline the steps I took to build my own emulator and how I reasoned through it.
-The purpose of this emulator wasn't performance or best practices - it was written to be as simple as possible for ease of understanding.
+This project is not so much about performance or best practices - it was written to be as simple as possible in order to understand the thought process behind emulation.

 To run the project: